dabasajay/Image-Caption-Generator/README.md

   - Try reducing `batch_size`
 - **Results differ everytime I run script**:
   - Due to stochastic nature of these algoritms, results *may* differ slightly everytime.
 Even though I did set random seed to make results reproducible, results *may* differ slightly.
+- **Results aren't very great using beam search compared to argmax**:
+  - Try higher `k` in BEAM search using `beam_search_k` parameter in config.
+Note that higher `k` will improve results but it'll also increase inference time significantly.

 ## 8. TODO